nesmanpro/Ecomerce-React/README.md

-# Final Project React Course
+# Ecomerce React JS & Tailwind CSS

 This is an e-commerce project developed using React, Vite, NextUI, and Tailwind CSS.
 Tailwind modals and Toastify modals have been implemented as well.